kensanata/just-halberds/Knives.md

 ### Some notes on particular spell effects

-*Summoning*.
+*Summon*.
 There is no talent to summon demons or elementals.
 Instead, use planeshifting and subjugate some demons in person.

 *Charm*.
 Being forced into doing things you don’t want to do is